89netraM/MazeGenerator/README.md

-        --prim     Use Prim's algorithm for maze generation --ab       Use the Aldous-Broder algorithm for maze generation --div      Use the recursive division method for maze generation -h, --help     Prints help information
+        --prim     Use Prim's algorithm for maze generation --ab       Use the Aldous-Broder algorithm for maze generation --div      Use the recursive division method for maze generation --wilson   Use Wilson's algorithm (loop-erased random walk) for maze generation -h, --help     Prints help information

 OPTIONS: